zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/docs/000_before_start.md

 We will use this JavaScript framework to handle the routing requirements.

-So we need to run following command to install the Express.js to our project.
+So we need to run following command to install the Express.js to our project,

 `npm install --save express`

-Then create `index.js` in `backend` directory and copy following hello world example at first.
+then create `index.js` in `backend` directory and copy following hello world example at first.

 You can see more information about Express.js from here https://github.com/expressjs/express.